Blog ComparisonsTop 18 Canny Alternatives in 2025

 Conclusion

 Nolt is great for smaller projects that need anonymous posting/upvoting, which Canny's free plan doesn't support.
-However, it lacks many crucial features like changelogs, user segmentation, and a dashboard, making it poor for prioritizing feedback.
+However, it lacks many crucial features like changelogs, user segmentation, and a dashboard, making it poor for customer feedback management.

 Check out the best Nolt alternatives →